entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 # Entando Architecture Concepts

 Entando is an application composition platform that simplifies and accelerates enterprise modernization across on-prem and cloud infrastructures.
-It offers native support for Javascript app development, a micro frontend and microservices architecture, scalable app deployment, and automated container orchestration via Kubernetes.
+It offers native support for Javascript app development, a micro frontend and microservice architecture, scalable app deployment, and automated container orchestration via Kubernetes.

 This document explores the architecture of the Entando Platform and some notable runtime characteristics.